The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 2026 marks 90 years of the legendary Supermarine Spitfire, an aircraft that changed the course of history and became a symbol of courage and innovation.
 To celebrate this milestone, Goodwood Members are invited to an extraordinary spitfire flypast, talks with aviation experts concluding with a seasonal three-course dinner.

-After the flypast, take your seats and hear fascinating insights into the Spitfire’s history and legacy from historian and pilot, Mark Hillier.
+After viewing the Spitfire flypast, return to The Kennels where you will recieve your welcome drink before taking your seats and hear fascinating insights into the Spitfire’s history and legacy from historian and pilot, Mark Hillier.
 You will then hear from Matt Jones, our Spitfire pilot for the night, as he shares tales of his impressive international flying career and the connection he shares with the Spitfire.

 After the talk, you will be invited for a Q&A before your three-course dinner.
 Please note, tables for the event may be shared with other guests.